 Breathing disorders like asthma and emphysema affect millions of people in the United States each year.
-Chronic Obstructive Pulmonary Disease (COPD) is the fourth leading cause of death.People with a breathing or lung disorder who is approaching age 65 may be wondering: does Medicare cover oxygen?
+The American Lung Association has reported that Chronic Obstructive Pulmonary Disease (COPD) is the third leading cause of death here in the United States.People with a breathing or lung disorder who is approaching age 65 may be wondering: does Medicare cover oxygen?

 Medicare provides care and treatment for most illnesses whenever it is medically necessary.
 Home oxygen therapy is one treatment that Medicare may pay for if your doctor deems that is medically necessary.